23 Sep 2017 — 06 Jan 2018

 A solo exhibition celebrating the work of the painter Robyn Denny presented across both our venues.

 Robyn Denny (1930-2014) was one of an internationally acclaimed group who transformed British art in the 1950s, 60s and 70s, leading it into the international mainstream.
-His resolutely urban abstract paintings on a large scale, captured the cool, modernising mood of the time.
+His large-scale, resolutely urban abstract paintings captured the cool, modernising mood of the time yet have a sombre and enigmatic presence that makes them seem paradoxically timeless.